formlio/forml/docs/tutorials/titanic/serving.rst

 Serving
 -------

-Easiest way to expose our model for serving is to spin up a particular :ref:`serving gateway
+The easiest way to expose our model for serving is to spin up a particular :ref:`serving gateway
 <serving-gateway>` provider linked through the :ref:`platform configuration <platform-config>` to
 the same :ref:`inventory <inventory>` and :ref:`registry <registry>` holding our application and models respectively.